unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/introspector.md

        DEFINITION URL/PATH
     DESCRIPTION
-       Publish to the APISpark platform the description of your Web API, represented by APPLICATION, the full canonical name of your Restlet application class or by the swagger definition available on the  URL/PATH.
+       Publish to the APISpark platform the description of your Web API, represented by APPLICATION, the full canonical name of your Restlet or JAX-RS application class or by the swagger definition available on the  URL/PATH.
        If the whole process is successfull, it displays the url of the corresponding documentation.